jade9890/DecemberCodingChallenge2024/README.md

         difficulty level: 6/10 - I learned about adjacency lists and how it works.
 Used AI again to help but mainly for its pseudocode, so I didn't quite copy and paste everything compared to last time.

+Day 6:
+        start: 3:33pm
+        finish:6:30pm
+        total time:2.5 hours (I ate food)
+        Objective: find all positions the guard will visit before leaving the mapped area (input) difficulty level: 4/10.
+Not too bad, I just needed help with some of the syntax inside the method.
+But I literally spent almost an hour trying to figure out a bug it was so annoying and chat was being so stupid,